Skip to content

 # => const expiresIn = currentTime + SECONDS_PER_DAY;

-Why It Matters: Named constants improve code maintainability - change value once rather than hunting for magic numbers.
-AI extraction identifies all occurrences of literal values across files.
-This compounds readability improvements over time.
+Why It Matters: Named constants dramatically improve code maintainability - change a value in one place rather than hunting for scattered magic numbers.
+AI extraction identifies all occurrences of literal values across the entire codebase, including cases humans miss.
+Semantic naming (SECONDS_PER_DAY vs 86400) communicates intent to future readers.
+This readability improvement compounds over time as more constants are extracted and reused.

 Example 27: Adding Error Handling